keigoi/ocaml-mpst/instructions.md

 ### STEP 3.3: Compile the global protocol combinators (Section 6.2)
 All global protocol combinators from the paper are in the examples/protocols folder.
-To build all examples, run:
+To compile all global protocol combinators  from Figure 16 run:

 ```
 dune build @examples/protocols/all